openequella/openequella.github.io/guides/CollectionDefinitionsEditorConfigurationGuide.md

 * [Extensions tab](#extensions-tab)

 ## Collection definitions overview
-An EQUELLA collection represents a unique container to store items within the EQUELLA Digital Repository.
+An openEQUELLA collection represents a unique container to store items within the openEQUELLA Digital Repository.
 Each collection comprises a contribution wizard and an associated metadata schema, and can also include a workflow definition, access control rights, display template rules, copyright and digital rights management (DRM) controls.
-Collections are created and edited in the EQUELLA Administration Console Collection Definition Editor.
+Collections are created and edited in the openEQUELLA Administration Console Collection Definition Editor.

-The purpose of this guide is to provide system administrators with an understanding of the EQUELLA Collection Definition Editor tool to enable successful contribution of items to the repository.
+The purpose of this guide is to provide system administrators with an understanding of the openEQUELLA Collection Definition Editor tool to enable successful contribution of items to the repository.

 The examples in this guide use a LOM compliant schema called the Generic Schema and a collection called the Learning Resources Collection.